JBris/model-calibration-evaluation/README.md

 # model-calibration-evaluation

-Evaluating model calibration methods for sensitivity analysis, uncertainty analysis, optimisation
+ Evaluating model calibration methods for sensitivity analysis, uncertainty analysis, optimisation, and Bayesian inference

 See [config.yaml](config.yaml) for the ground-truth simulation parameters.